AriTheElk/uigradients/README.md

 > A complete list of the gradient presets can be previewed [here](https://595f03bc-218b-4dc7-9045-df52791c557f.sbook.io/?selectedKind=Gradient%20Component&selectedStory=Color%20Previews&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel).
 > Test out these presets, or create your own!
-But be sure to [**PR your creation**](https://github.com/JSBros/uigradients/compare) so the rest of the community can benefit from your ascetic awesomeness!
+But be sure to [**PR your creation**](https://github.com/JSBros/uigradients/compare) so the rest of the community can benefit from your aesthetic awesomeness!

 ### Radial Gradient Component